 Wondering how to keep a house clean?
-It can be hard especially once you have kids who seem to make messes quicker then you can clean them up.
+It can be hard especially once you have kids who seem to make messes quicker than you can clean them up.
 If you have had a hard time committing to a daily cleaning schedule, or sometimes feel like all you ever do is wash dishes and straighten your home, maybe you need to add a few simple things to your daily routine to cut down on housework time.
 These tips can become automatic and will do wonders to cut down on the time it takes to keep your house straightened up.

-Simple Steps on How To Keep a House Clean
+Daily Tips To Keep House Clean

 1. Clean As You Go